Factorization of the identity through operators with large diagonal: Introduction

 is commutative. \end{itemize} Suppose that the basis $(b_n)_{n\in\mathbb N}$ for~$X$ is unconditional.
 Then the diagonal operators on~$X$ correspond precisely to the elements of~$\ell_\infty(\mathbb N)$, and so for each operator~$T$ on~$X$ with large diagonal, there is a diagonal operator~$S$ on~$X$ such that $\langle STb_n,b_n^*\rangle = 1$ for each $n\in\mathbb N$.
 This observation naturally leads to the following question. \begin{que} Can the identity operator on~$X$ be factored through each operator on~$X$ with large diagonal? \end{que}

 In classical Banach spaces such as $\ell^p$ with the unit vector basis and $L^p$ with the Haar basis, the answer to this question is known to be positive.
-These are the theorems of Pelczynski~\cite{pelczynski:1960} and Andrew~\cite{andrew:1979}, respectively; see also \cite[Chapter~9]{jmst:1979}.
+These are the theorems of Pe{\l}czy{\'n}ski~\cite{pelczynski:1960} and Andrew~\cite{andrew:1979}, respectively; see also Johnson, Maurey, Schechtman and Tzafriri~\cite[Chapter~9]{jmst:1979}.

-The aim of the present paper is to establish the following two results. \begin{itemize} \item There exists a Banach space with an unconditional basis for which the answer to Question~\ref{mainquestion} is negative. \item Question~\ref{mainquestion} has a positive answer for the mixed-norm Hardy space $H^p(H^q)$, where $1 \leq p,q <\infty$, with the bi-parameter Haar system as its unconditional basis.
+The aim of the present paper is to establish the following two results. \begin{itemize} \item There exists a Banach space with an unconditional basis for which the answer to Question~\ref{mainquestion} is negative.
+This result relies heavily on the deep work of Gowers~\cite{gowers:1994} and Gowers-Maurey~\cite{gowers_maurey:1997}. \item Question~\ref{mainquestion} has a positive answer for the mixed-norm Hardy space $H^p(H^q)$, where $1 \leq p,q <\infty$, with the bi-parameter Haar system as its unconditional basis.
 This conclusion can be viewed as a bi-parameter extension of Andrew's theorem~\cite{andrew:1979} on the perturbability of the one-parameter Haar system in~$L^p$. \end{itemize} The precise statements of these results, together with their proofs, are given in Sections~\ref{sec:large} and~\ref{sec:andrew}, respectively.